 Our list of the best new Nintendo Switch games is here to cover the amazing titles you can expect in 2025, so you can learn all about the biggest and best names arriving on the portable console over the coming months.
-We’re also expecting the reveal of a brand-new console, which should lead to even more exciting games.
+With the Nintendo Switch 2 on the horizon for this year, there's even more to look forward to.

 Here are the best upcoming Switch games in 2025: